Servebolt/servebolt-optimizer/README.md

 ## Changelog

+#### 3.6.3
+* Further improvements on WooCommerce limited purge featured added in 3.6.2.
+There is now options to limit Cache tag purging for Shop Page, Post archives, Product categories, Term, and other public taxonomy pages

 #### 3.6.2

 * New (Accelerated Domains): Introduced “WooCommerce homepage purge” in Cache → Cache Settings (disabled by default).
 Automatically purges the homepage only on product create, delete, or out-of-stock events.